phac-nml/irida/doc/_includes/tutorials/common/creating-a-user-account.md

 ![User details form.]({{ site.baseurl }}/images/tutorials/common/users/user-details-form.png)

 By default, a user will be issued a randomly-generated, one-time-use key to activate their account.
 The first time the user logs in, they will be required to change their password.
-You may manually enter a user password by unchecking "Require User Activation":
+You may manually enter a user password by unchecking "Send Activation Email":

 ![Manual password entry.]({{ site.baseurl }}/images/tutorials/common/users/manual-user-password.png)